ajgilbert/EFT2Obs/README.md

 The `env.sh` script should be sourced at the start of each new session.

-**At the moment LHAPDF is not installed automatically.
-Please edit `env.sh` first to change the path for `lhapdf-config` if you do not have /cvmfs mounted.**

-Then run the following scripts to download and install Madgraph_aMC@NLO, Pythia and Rivet.
+Then run the following scripts to download and install LHAPDF, Madgraph_aMC@NLO, Pythia and Rivet.
 Note this may take some time to complete.

 ```sh
 ./scripts/setup_mg5.sh
 ./scripts/setup_rivet.sh
 ```

-The first script applies patches to the Madgraph-Pythia interface that are needed to make valid HepMC output with stored event weights and to perform a transformation of these weights that is described in more detail below.
+The first script installs LHAPDF and Magraph, then applies patches to the Madgraph-Pythia interface that are needed to make valid HepMC output with stored event weights and to perform a transformation of these weights that is described in more detail below.

 ## Setup models